MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/define-action-command.md

 ## Choose how to create your task module

-Choose how to populate the form in the task module for the users.
+Choose how to create a task module, for example, populate the form in the task module for the users.
 Following are the ways to create the form that is rendered inside the task module:

 * **Static list of parameters**: This is the simplest method.
 You can define a list of parameters in your app manifest the Teams client renders, but cannot control the formatting in this case.
 * **Adaptive Card**:  You can choose to use an Adaptive Card, which provides greater control over the UI, but still limits you on the available controls and formatting options.